isomerpages/pa-chingay/pages/Post Chingay Programmes.md

 </div>

-<p>Standing 18 metres high, and spanning over 60 metres, the Container Art Installation is made up of 28 20-footer and 40-footer containers, designed and conceptualised by Sam Lo.
-It is co-created by 480 youths and is the largest-ever Community Art installation at the Chingay parade.
-The Container Art Installation serves as a performance backdrop for Chingay 2023.</p>
+<p>Standing 18 metres high, and spanning over 60 metres, the Container Art Installation is made up of 28 units of 20-footer and 40-footer containers, designed and conceptualised by Sam Lo.
+This largest-ever Community Art Installation at Chingay Parade is co-created by 480 youths over three weekends and serve as the performance backdrop for Chingay 2023</p>